This article summarizes some key North Carolina landlord-tenant laws applicable to residential rental units.

 - Additional Fees: Some fees are allowed and are specified in (NCGS § 42-46)

-- Tenant Allowed to Withhold Rent for Failure to Provide Essential Services (Water, Heat, etc.): No Statute
+- Tenant Allowed to Withhold Rent for Failure to Provide Essential Services (Water, Heat, etc.): A tenant cannot withhold rent for any reason unless a judge or civil magistrate allows the tenant to do so (NCGS § 42-44)

 - Tenant Allowed to Repair and Deduct Rent: No Statute